Samirnunes/heart-disease-prediction/README.md

 Heart disease prediction for CMC-16 (Data Science Practices) course.
 The goal is to predict the presence of heart disease in patients based in 13 patient's features associated to the clinical assessment moment.
 The target ("disease_degree" field) consists in an binary variable (0 - no disease; 1 - disease).

+## Running the Application

+To run the application locally you can use: `flask --app main.py run`

 ## Data

 ### Source